Vertical MIG Welding for Beginners: Settings and Examples

-The problem with downhill MIG welding is severe lack of fusion for:
+The problem with downhill MIG is severe lack of fusion if:

-- Metals not clean down to shiny metal, even residues can cause fusion problems.
+- The joint is not cleaned down to shiny metal.
+Even residues can cause fusion problems.

-- Metals 1/4″ or thicker, even if you set high amperage settings.
+- The workpiece is 1/4″ or thicker, even if you set high amperage settings.

-- Traveling speed that is too fast and points the arc ahead of the puddle.
+- The traveling speed is too fast and points the arc ahead of the puddle.

 For a single-pass fillet weld, pass a stringer with a tight side-to-side motion to control the traveling speed and create a flatter bead.
-The traveling speed must be fast enough to keep the puddle back.
+Your speed must be fast enough to keep the puddle back.